anantk13/bajaj_bfhl/README.md

 ## Environment variables

-Set these in your hosting provider for correct identity values:

 - `FULL_NAME` – your full name (e.g., `anant kapoor` → becomes `anant_kapoor` automatically)
 - `DOB_DDMMYYYY` – your DOB as `ddmmyyyy` (e.g., `17091999`)
 - `EMAIL` – your email ID